john-telfeyan/self-paced-python-for-data-science/data_science/What is Data Science.md

 #### Key concepts:
  - **Scale**:
- - **Data Type**: In computer science, an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.
+ - **Data Type**: In computer science, an attribute of firtua information which tells the compiler or interpreter how the programmer intends to use the data.
  -  **Data Validation**:  automated and/or rules-based processes that correct, remove, or flag inaccurate or anomalous information, leaving behind a clean data se

 #### Read: